marcomq/nimview/README.md

 If you need HTML generators or helpers, there are widely used open source frameworks available, for example Vue-Bootstrap (https://bootstrap-vue.org/).

 ## Demo binary
-There is a pre-build demo windows x64 binary available that uses a simple Svelte UI.
+(This will be replaced by a simple todo application soon) There is a pre-build demo windows x64 binary available that uses a simple Svelte UI.
 To make it work, you need to unzip everything before running the binaries.
 The zip contains two .exe files, one desktop application and one HTTP server application that can be reached at